 Where To Stay in Siem Reap and Finding the Best Deal

 We highly recommend Garden Village Guest House in Siem Reap , it’s cheap, has a wonderful new pool, decent food, a great location and plenty of space, we loved it.
-They will organise drivers and tours for you or you can very easily find a driver on the street.
+They will organise drivers and tours for you or you can easily find you own driver on the street.
 We searched around on foot for accommodation and this was by far the best place we found.
 It’s very popular, so booking in advance could be a good idea, they do have private rooms with en-suite suitable for families and a lovely new pool.

 There are also some very luxurious and up-market hotels in Siem Reap use the search engines mentioned above to view.